KIPFoundation/varna-ewasm/README.md

-# Clang service for KIDE
+# Varna API service for KIDE

-This is clang compiler microservice for KIDE.
+This is common(C/C++/Rust) compiler microservice for KIDE.
 It is also a slug builder.

 ## Running service locally